elenam/Sorting-Competition-Materials-2022/README.md

 The final competition will be on Thursday November 3rd in the lab (due Wed Nov 2nd)

 The dates for other related assignments (code review and presentations) will be announced later.

+## Results <a name="final"></a>
+Here are the results of the final competition:
+   * 1st place: Group 3 Ash and Mason
+   * 2nd place: Group 5 Josh E and Josh E
+   * 3rd place: Group 2 Conner Hettinger and Nik Bailey
+   * 4th place: Group 6 Blake Johnson
+   * 5th place: Group 7 Luke Burdette
+   * Didn't sort correctly: Group 1 Lloyd and Yubo
+   * Didn't sort correctly: Group 4 Gregory and Ryan (but after a small fix by Ash their code actually works - see Group8 in the final2 folder)